 After a relaxing evening you find yourself tucked into bed, the silence punctuated only by the chirping of crickets.
 The memory of a pleasant day helps you drift off to sleep with ease, but as you start your initial ascent into dreamland, you hear a grating sound like a bag of pebbles being dragged across uneven cement!
 The unpleasant rumble causes you to jolt awake and looking around you realize that — it’s you!
 You’re the culprit of the horrible sound!
 You’re the one snoring and sleeping with mouth open!
 Before you find out how to stop snoring, you may want to know what causes snoring in the first place.

-There are quite a few reasons that you might snore but it’s important to remember that with all medical issues, it’s important to talk to a doctor if for advice no matter whether you are snoring with mouth closed or open.
+There are quite a few reasons that you might snore but it’s important to remember that with all medical issues, it’s important to talk to a doctor if for advice and diagnosis no matter whether you are snoring with mouth closed or open.
 That being said, here’s some advice!
 Understanding what causes snoring and how to stop it can lead you and/or your partner to a better night of sleep.

 Snoring is caused by the upper airway (muscles) relaxing, becoming partially closed while you sleep (no snoring while awake).
 As air attempts to squeeze through the narrow passage, your throat and nasal tissues vibrate, sometimes loudly.
 That’s a snore!

 Your partner cries out in the middle of the night, “why would your body do this?
 Surely there’s a reason?”.
 As it turns out, yes, there are several risk factors why you might be afflicted by this dreaded curse.

 So what causes snoring?